- Code ASIA3023

 See Future Offerings

-The aim is to recognise the efforts of high-achieving students in the organising committee of ANU Asia Pacific Week and allow the student to engage deeply with one conference panel.
-The conference is an opportunity for students to work closely with the college and apply the knowledge they have acquired into running a week-long academic event.
-This involves placement in one portfolio (Logistics, Delegates, Media and Marketing, Finance, Content and Special Project) and 10 months commitment to the projects and duties of that portfolio.
+The aim is to recognise the efforts of high-achieving students in the organising committee of ANU Asia Pacific Week and allow the students to engage deeply with one conference panel or theme.
+The conference is an opportunity for students to work closely with the College of Asia and the Pacific and to apply the knowledge they have acquired into running a week-long academic event.
+This involves placement in one portfolio (Logistics, Delegates, Media and Marketing, Finance, Content and Special Projects) and 6-7 months commitment to the projects and duties of that portfolio.
 During the placement the student will receive advice and direction from College Staff and the course Convenor.
+Only students on the APW committee can enrol in ASIA3023.

 Upon successful completion, students will have the knowledge and skills to:

-- Contribute to the organisation of a large and complex event;
+- Contribute to the design and organisation of a large and complex event.

-- Express and deliver information to a range of stakeholders professionally;
+- Coordinate, connect, and deliver information to a range of stakeholders professionally.

-- Collaborate professionally with stakeholders on the formulation and implementation of complex projects;
+- Collaborate professionally with the organising team and stakeholders on the formulation and implementation of complex projects.

 Other InformationOnly Asia Pacific Week committee members can enrol.
 The committee is selected in October/November of the previous year.
 Please contact the CAP Student Centre for more information.

-- Conference handbook and guide for future APW committees (60 pages) Students enrolled in ASIA3023 will compile and edit this handbook building on the 2020 and 2021 versions.
+- Conference handbook and guide for future APW committees (60 pages) Students enrolled in ASIA3023 will compile and edit this handbook building on the previous years versions.
 They will need to work with the College, and committee members of all portfolios to gather and format the content.
-(30) [LO 2,3]
+(30) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.